karlmikko/reactor/README.md

 # Reactor

 It's the MC in React!
+So far it is just a Router, with an Animate component.

 See the [example](https://rawgit.com/KingKarl85/reactor/master/example.html#hello/World) for usage.